 It took him over a year to venture outside to the family group’s enclosure (see the video here) and even then only to the areas with cement close to the tunnels.
 It took three years in all to be able to join the group.

 Victor is now one of the most sociable and loving chimpanzees.
-He loves playing with and tickling Africa (see video here), and enjoys a good catch-up.
+He loves playing with and tickling with his companions (see video here), and enjoys a good game of chase.
 Every day when he goes outside he greets the other chimpanzees with a big hug.
 A great start to his day!